 Strawberry and rhubarb are joined together in holy matrimony with orange zest and a touch of sugar in these Vegan Strawberry Rhubarb Pancakes.
 I opted to not make these pancakes too sweet because I like real maple syrup or a liberal topping of strawberries to drive the sweetness.
 If you like your pancakes sweet you may want to consider adding a couple Tablespoons more sugar.
 Or top them with sweetened vanilla yogurt for a new take on strawberry shortcake.
 I repeat: you can con your friends into enjoying something really close to strawberry shortcake for breakfast!
 Either way it’ll be a breakfast to remember.

-Vegan Strawberry Rhubarb Pancakes Recipe2 ¼ cups + 2 Tablespoons non-dairy milk
+Vegan Strawberry Rhubarb Pancake Recipe2 ¼ cups + 2 Tablespoons non-dairy milk

 1 ½ cups fresh strawberries, cut into ¼ inch pieces